-You lock in an exchange rate, load up the currency you want, and spend your preferred currency when needed without incurring any additional foreign transaction fees.
+You lock in an exchange rate, load up the currency you want, and spend your preferred currency when needed without incurring additional foreign transaction fees.

 Considering the typical transaction fee of 2.5% charged by credit cards, you are saving about $25 CAD in fees for every $1,000 CAD in equivalent foreign currency spending.
 This is on top of any savings you may or may not have on the foreign exchange rate you get.

-There is no need to hold (in cash) thousands of dollars worth of Canadian dollars in foreign currencies when you are travelling in order to save on foreign exchange (FX) fees…and no need to go looking for a FX bureau when you need local currency.
-This card does that for you in a safe and more convenient way.
+There is no need to hold (in cash) thousands of dollars worth of Canadian dollars in foreign currencies when you are travelling to save on foreign exchange (FX) fees…and no need to look for an FX bureau when you need local currency.

 Currencies You Can Load on the CIBC AC Conversion Card

-The currencies you can load include:
+The currencies you can load are:

 - U.S. dollars (USD)